Everest base camp trek

-While you are in Everest base camp trek, you can experience the tallest mountains, brilliant landscapes, colorful forests, the high mountain villages, and Buddhist monasteries.
+While you are Everest base camp trekking, you can experience the tallest mountains, brilliant landscapes, colorful forests, the high mountain villages, and Buddhist monasteries.
 It has a great opportunity to experience the local sherpa hospitality too.

 Trek to base camp is in the Sagarmatha national park which is listed in UNESCO world heritage sites.
-Everest base camp trek is trailed to see the highest mountain in the world, Everest at 8,848m, and many of the world’s 8,000m peaks such as Lhotse, Cho Oyu, and Makalu.
-Everest Ice fall glacier with huge ice pinnacles soaring to unbelievable height before reaching the Everest Base camp.
+Everest base camp treks is the highest mountain in the world, Everest at 8,848m, and many of the world’s 8,000m peaks such as Lhotse, Cho Oyu, and Makalu.
+Everest Icefall glacier with huge ice pinnacles soaring to unbelievable height before reaching the Everest Base camp.

 Hike to Everest base camp is suitable for any walker looking for something a little more challenging and energetic.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 Along the routes, you can walk at your own pace, with plenty of stops for rest.
-Everest base camp trek can be done anytime through out the year.
+Everest base camp trek tour is possible to visit at any time during the year.

-Everest Base Camp (EBC) is perhaps most dramatic and picturesque scenery in the Nepalese Himalaya.
+Everest Base Camp – EBC trek is perhaps most dramatic and picturesque scenery in the Nepalese Himalaya.
 You will have face to face the view of Mount Everest 8,8,48m / 28,933 ft.
 It is the most popular footsteps of great mountaineers Sir Edmund Hillary and Tenzing Norgay.
 Everest base camp trek goes through forests, hills and quaint villages.
 A great sense of anticipation builds as you trek up the Khumbu valley, passing through Sherpa villages and monasteries.